 The demand for money and its supply can never be the same.
 This means that one will never have as much as they want to spend.
 The desire to achieve more and more is limited by the availability of money.
 The bridge between the shortage in the demand and supply of money is the availability financing by debts.
 Many people have succeeded in life through taking loans to finance projects and latter using the revenue in repaying the debts.
 The success of a person in repaying the loan will be determined by the how well he was able to analyze the possibilities of success and failure in the endeavor.
 What are the factors to consider when taking a loan?

 Source of the Loan

 The first factor to consider is the source of the debt capital.
 There are some possible sources of loans.
 The most common source of loan is the banks.
 Commercial banks engage in the business of giving potential customers loans.
 The loan is paid after an agreed time.
 The banks are known to give the very cheap loan to customers.
 The second source of loan is the corporative organization.
 This is institutions where members are allowed to save for some months and then given a loan depending on the amount of saving.
 For one to get a loan from such an organization, one has to be a member.
 Online platforms are also possible sources of loans.
 Some banks give out loans through an online portal.
 This has been a common trend in the banking industry.
 Apart from banks, some companies solely deals with the provision of online debts to the customer.
 They operate in websites and applications.
-The best example of such a company is the Nordiclenders.com

 The Cost of Borrowing